annakins/Skyrim/README.md

 # Skyrim Modding
 This guide is for those that want a clean modding and scripting environment.
+NEEDS TO BE UPDATED!

 ### Install Skyrim
 - Install Skyrim (NOT in Program Files, ex: D: Games) and set it so it only updates when you launch it.